A Virtual Stroll Around the Walls of Chester

 We can only imagine what the first two must have been like.

-September 1997: The intellectual challenge of providing a little kid's sandpit, safe from flooding and dogs proved too much for our parks department, and it was eventually filled in.
+September 1997: The intellectual challenge of providing a little kid's sandpit, safe from flooding and dogs proved too much for the planners and it was eventually filled in.
 In our photograph, the author's daughter surveys the embarrassing mess shortly before it was done away with.

-Around the same time, it was announced that the city council were preparing a National Lottery application to carry out a £1 million-plus restoration of the apparently-immaculate Grosvenor Park.
-Many Hoole residents felt at the time that the incompetents responsible for the Alexandra Park mess should be kept well clear and entrusted with nothing more demanding than making the tea...
+Around the same time, it was announced that the city council were preparing a National Lottery application to carry out a £1 million-plus restoration of Chester's Grosvenor Park.
+Many Hoole residents felt at the time that the incompetents responsible for the Alexandra Park mess should be kept well clear of the project.

 A council report stated: "It appears that the toddler broke his leg as a result of falling from the recently installed timber perimeter fencing which surrounds the new play equipment.
 The fence being climbed was a timber post and two-rail construction (actually three-rail, as shown below, but what would they know?)- whose function is to simply separate the toddlers play area from the older children's play facilities.
 This is a play area 'design feature' recommended by the National Playingfields Association".